 - No menu, 'right clicking' or tiny pictures for you to remember what they do

 - 10 example jobs provided to assist your technical evaluation

 - You give the Size, Length and Direction for each pipe to automatically produce the Sprinkler Layout Drawing - what could be easier?

-- If you have purchased any of the older CALCER, CALCPLUS, COMMERCIAL 5.8, DASHBOARD, FHC, FIRE, HYDRACALC, PIPENET, SHC, SPRINKCALC, WINSPRINK or other similar programs, then FREESHP will be suitable for all your future projects in metric units, including the new Windows 8 operating system
+- If you have purchased any of the older CALCER, CALCPLUS, COMMERCIAL 5.8, DASHBOARD, FHC, FIRE, HYDRACALC, PIPENET, SHC, SPRINKCALC, WINSPRINK or other similar programs, then FREESHP will be suitable for all your future projects in metric units, including the new Windows 8 and 10 operating systems

 - Please look again at the above picture automatically produced as a DXF CAD file directly from your entered data.
 Isn't this easier to follow and to obviate errors inherent in the 'plain text' or 'spreadsheet' type programs?
 The only other program (apart from my ones) which shows a drawing forces you to type in the 'X' and 'Y' co-ordinates of each node - how time consuming is that and all you get for your effort is a plan!
 No isometrics or elevations at all

-- Don't forget all this is FREE - just download AAINFO first and you can be using FREESHP in the next minute - no licence, no registration, no Email, no setup - who else offers such essential software, anonymously and for nothing?
+- Don't forget all this is FREE - just download FREESHP and you will be using it in the next minute - no licence, no registration, no Email, no setup - who else offers such essential software, anonymously and for nothing?